Reaching Your Audience

 So any combination of these words will produce this painting in the Google results, providing there is not too much competition for those keywords and phrases.

 Facebook, LinkedIn, Pinterest, Vimeo, Youtube, Twitter and Instagram,

 Use social media to drive traffic to the places where you actually sell from.

 I use Buffer to share my newsletter out on all these social media platforms.
 The idea is to reach people on the platforms that they prefer.
 It is then important to check your notifications on each platform, even if you don’t use it for anything else.
 Use the platform you prefer for your own communications.

 Art Selling Websites

 For selling hand made items or products printed with your art – mugs, posters, canvas prints.
-I use Printful as a print on demand fulfilment service.
+I use Printful as a print on demand fulfillment service.
 You need to upload products regularly to keep in their search engine good books.
 You also need to advertise your shop in a blog and on social media to drive traffic there.
 There are listing (20 cents) and selling fees (5%) to keep into consideration for the final selling price.
-Fuzzy and Birch offer a really good in-depth free guide to getting your Etsy shop started and tips for keeping it successful.
+There are some really good in-depth free guides to getting your Etsy shop started and tips for keeping it successful.

 Want to see my Etsy Shop? – https://www.etsy.com/uk/shop/EmmaPlunkettArt

 Saatchi have excellent SEO (Search Engine Optimisation) get used to this term and learn it – it’s how you get your art found online.
 Large sites with lots of traffic automatically score j=high with Google because Google considers their content valuable and will serve up their content first.
 They do a lot to promote your art and make the sales process easy for you and the customer.
 They even send a courier straight to your door when you make a sale.
 It is a free platform and works also as a free portfolio site for you.
 They take a commission and you can set the rate with a variable slider.